 Plan your funeral.
 A pre-need funeral contract is advisable along with nominating a funeral representative.
 Also, be sure to discuss your obituary and who should be notified of your death.

-Plan for pets or dependents.
+Plan for pets.
 Make sure arrangements are made for care and placement.